This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - If there is a group on campus for disabled students to gather and support each other, that can be a great resource.
 Anything a student can do to get more involved, be more active, and reach out will help to make college a rewarding and successful experience.

-Also, keep in mind that high school is quite different from college, especially for special needs students.
+Also, remember that high school is quite different from college, especially for special needs students.
 High schools are more likely to accommodate special needs students, whereas colleges may not, even if you’ve requested it.

 All Students Can Succeed